SkiylianSoftware/YT-automation/README.md

 - Re-Authentication   - Allows the user to manually re-authenticate to all services without running any other entrypoints.
 - Playlist Automation - Automatically add videos to their respective playlists based on video and playlist title.
 - Calendar Automation - Automatically put released and upcoming videos in two google calendars based on publish date.
+- Background Music    - Automatically populate a shotcut file with a random selection of background music in its own track.

 ## Setup